← Twist And Shout Variations List

 This variation from February 1964 was also shipped in loose poly bag wrap, with or without a red and white Capitol / Pathe paper LP inner sleeve (apparently designed by Paul White).

 The black and white promotional picture provided with the album was prepared by Capitol, where the band was identified as "Exclusive Capitol Recording Stars".
 This particular picture was apparently available in two different sizes.
 It is not known if both were sent with the album, or if the larger picture was meant for other promotional channels.
+Both inserts have a picture area that is in fact identical in size, but with the paper trimmed in different dimensions, resulting in a larger white frame around the larger insert.

 Sales